monacca1/nuggit/README.md

      - TO DO - this may need to use some of the logic implemented in: `nuggit_checkout.pl <branch> --follow-commit`

-- NOTE that if changes were pushed to this branch in a submodule using git directly (not using nuggit) AND the parent reposities were not updated to point to the new submodule commits, this checkout command will result a repository that reports local changes.
+- NOTE that if changes were pushed to this branch in a submodule using git directly (not using nuggit) AND the parent repositories were not updated to point to the new submodule commits, this checkout command will result a repository that reports local changes.